hilee3/Carpobrotus_chilensis_genome_pipeline/README.md

 # *Carpobrotus chilensis* Genome Assembly, Annotation, and Comparative Analysis

-This repository contains the scripts used to assemble, evaluate, and annotate the *Carpobrotus chilensis* reference genome from PacBio HiFi sequencing and RNA-seq data.
+This repository contains the scripts used for assembly, quality assessment, and annotation of the *Carpobrotus chilensis* draft genome using PacBio HiFi sequencing and RNA-seq data.
 It also includes scripts used for reannotation of the published *C. edulis* genome, orthology inference, pairwise dN/dS analysis, and GO enrichment analysis.

 ## Repository structure